 However, the court shall not allow the defendant to possess the goods, even if the defendant has removed the infringing marks, except in extraordinary cases.
+Italics indicate Madrid amendments.

 [b] A party that files an application for the destruction of goods under this section shall notify the Israel Police Force of such in the manner prescribed by the Minister in the regulations, and the court shall not hear such an application without giving the Police an opportunity to make claims.